analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 names(credit)[6]="PAY_1"
 names(credit)[24] = "target"
 ```
-Transforming the qualitative variables into factor variables in R as per the data description
+Transforming all the qualitative variables into factor variables in R as per the data description.
 ```{r}
 ##Transforming the variables SEX,MARRIAGE,EDUCATION and default payment into factors
 df=as.data.frame(credit)